William Hilton (Irish politician): Early life

-He is first heard of as a Bar student in the King's Inns in 1608, when he was described as an attorney of the Common Bench (an old name for the Court of Common Pleas).
+He is first heard of as a student in the King's Inns in 1608, when he was described as an attorney of the Common Bench (an old name for the Court of Common Pleas).
 In 1613-14 he received a patent from the King's Inns describing him as a counsellor at law, which entitled him to practice at the Irish Bar.
 His later career suggests that he had considerable knowledge of civil law as well as common law.
 He was in England, studying law, at Gray's Inn in 1616.
 He became a Bencher of the King's Inns in 1628 and was elected Treasurer of the Inns in 1640.